unkokaeru/digital-garden/content/MTH1006 Logbook.md

 ### Reflection
  - *I did some independent work this week, too, for example learning about sprintf/fprintf which has really helped, as well as integrating the commands into my Anki workflow as flashcards so I don't forget them.*
  - *A good week for MATLAB!*
+ - *I also completed my MATLAB Coursework this week, which was quite fun!*

 ---
 (Continue in the same format for the remaining weeks)